 In 1998, philanthropist Ron Davis and The Orangewood Children’s Foundation began the movement to help students who have experienced foster care by supporting three students at California State, Fullerton.
 This initiative has now grown into the Guardian Scholars Program, which is currently working with 17 colleges.

 As the movement spreads across the country, Michigan stands out for its commitment and leadership.
 Fostering Success Michigan supports the current 14 and growing programs in the state.
 Fostering Success Michigan is located on the campus of Western Michigan State, which is home to one of the largest programs for students who have aged out of the foster care system, Seita Scholars.
-The Seita Scholars Program currently supports up to 160 students at time.
+The Seita Scholars Program currently supports up to 160 students at a time.
 Fostering Success Michigan has also launched a training program to standardize the work of the coaches who partner with each student on college campuses.

-Our goal is to expand these services in the greater Boston area and beyond.
+Our goal is to expand these services in the Greater Boston area and beyond.